poproar/Barnabas-Instructors-Guide/ngss/index.md

 Students play with a physical geometric solid - rotating and translating the objects on an axis in varying degrees and talking about how the perception of the object changes
 Set the norm for frustration tolerance

-## Monitor: Check for Understanding/Formative Assessment
-Left- and right-clicking
-Rotating and inserting the additional parts to the body

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 Show students simulation of cube rotating on its axis: https://www.youtube.com/watch?v=gBg4-lJ19Gg